Refractive Lens Exchange Surgery from Specialty Eye Institute

 - May not have enough corneal thickness for LASIK alone*

-*Your eye doctor can advise you in determining if you are a candidate for this procedure as well as discussing possible risks involved and alternatives.
+Your eye doctor can advise you in determining if you are a candidate for an eye lens replacement surgery as well as discussing possible risks involved and alternatives.

-Refractive Lens Exchange can be performed using the femtosecond laser for some of the most challenging parts of surgery.
+A Refractive Lens Exchange surgery can be performed using the femtosecond laser for some of the most challenging parts of the procedure.
 The experienced eye surgeons at Specialty Eye Institute create precisely centered and shaped incisions for each patient.
-After the incision is made, a new IOL is inserted to create customized vision for each patient.
+After the incision is made, a new intraocular lens (IOL) is inserted to create customized vision for each patient.
 Specialty Eye Institute offers the lowest cost for the femtosecond laser surgery so that more patients can enjoy the benefits of customized vision.

 - Have astigmatism

 - Elected to use a multifocal lens

 Refractive Lens Exchange vs. LASIK Surgery